Neotron-Compute/Neotron-Pico/README.md

 * Controls system reset, soft-on and soft-off for main CPU
 * Can the main 5V regulator on and off
 * Runs from 3.3V stand-by regulator
-* I²C interface (with dedicated IRQ line) with main CPU
+* SPI interface (with dedicated IRQ line) with main CPU
+* Secondary I²C bus which can be controlled over SPI

 | Pin  | Name | Signal     | Function                                     |
 | :--- | :--- | :--------- | :------------------------------------------- |